Murgon: History

 Murgon State High School opened on 27 January 1959.

 Murgon Special School closed on 31 December 1980.

 The 1986 Bruce Beresford feature film The Fringe Dwellers featuring the fictional town of 'Curgon' was based on and shot in Murgon.
-The 'Family Camp' set was located at the far end of Ashton Street, and the Housing Commission home was located Dutton Street West; the house still stands today.
+The 'Family Camp' set was located at the far end of Ashton Street.
 The film is acclaimed as being the first Australian film featuring Indigenous actors in all the major roles, and won Best Adapted Screenplay at the AACTA Awards.

 The Theebine to Kingaroy railway line fell into disuse by 2004, and was officially closed in early 2010.
 All tracks (with the exception of some sidings) were eventually removed to make way for the Kingaroy-Kilkivan Rail trail which was opened in Spring 2017.

 The current Murgon Library facility opened in 2010.